Belonging

 A Library for Everyone

-The Northeastern University Library believes that libraries play a special role in welcoming every individual and community, and ensuring that everyone feels that they belong in our institution.
+The library provides services to all members of the Northeastern Community.
+This includes but isn’t limited to members of historically marginalized groups, such as the LGBTQ+ community.
 Commitment to this central value, which opposes all forms of exclusion and discrimination, comes in the form of consistent, concrete actions in our daily work as individuals and through large-scale initiatives across the organization in order to improve our library and the communities it serves, within and beyond the university.
 Among other activities, we give special attention to:

 • Building an Archives and Special Collections that collaborates on a peer-to-peer basis with social justice organizations in the Greater Boston Area, and that focuses on preserving and presenting the history and culture of groups that are largely underrepresented in university collections;